ligz08/CHIP-MDHD/Local_module/README.md

 <some_parent_directory>/CHIP-MDHD/Local_module
 ```

-### 2. Prepare your scenario directory.
+### 2. Prepare your scenario directory

-The scenario folder contains all the inputs, outputs, and intermediate files
+The scenario directory contains all the inputs, outputs, and intermediate files
 related to a scenario you want to analyze.
 This is where you can customize your scenario inputs.

-The scenario directory should be named by the scenario name,
+The scenario directory should be named by its scenario name,
 and have the following structure
 (using a sample scenario `Scenario_Template` for demonstration):

 ```
 Scenario_Template/
 ├── input
 │   ├── FCET_Fuel_Economy.csv
 │   ├── FCET_new_pop.csv
 │   ├── Fleet_VMT.csv
 │   ├── Fleets_list.csv
 │   ├── Hubs_list.csv
 │   └── Survival_curve.csv
 ├── output
 ├── plots
 └── scratch